QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025May_RayForce.md

 > ℹ️ **NOTE** — Both of us need to be online at the same time to promote the set.
 Let me know when you're available so we can coordinate.
 >
 > **Here’s how it’ll go**: I will be promoting all achievements to Official.
 Afterwards you'll need to click the `Complete Claim` button from the `Dev` drop-down menu on the game page, ideally within a reasonable timeframe after the promotion of the set.
 That’s all there is to it!
+>
+> After that, I’ll post the **"Achievement News Announcement"** on your behalf.
+Once that’s done, I’ll leave one final comment in this Code Review thread asking for an RAnews Set Highlight snippet.
+I’ll explain this more when we get to that point.

 ### ---⇢ 💎 Achievement News Announcement ⇠---
 ```ansi